 Many email tools will come with templates that have built-in social sharing buttons that make it easy -- just fill in the destination URL and you're good to go.
-If you don't have built-in capabilities, here is a cheat sheet to creating social sharing buttons.
+If you don't have built-in capabilities, here is a cheat sheet for easily creating your own social sharing buttons.

-I want to stress this point: If you want to increase clicks, you want to add sharing buttons, not follow buttons.
+Important Note: If you want to increase clicks, you want to add sharing buttons, not follow buttons.
 The former will allow your email recipients to pass along the offer URL in your email to their followers.
-The latter will prompt them to like, follow, or add your company social media channels.
+The latter will prompt them to Like, follow, or add your company social media channels.

-For recipients out there who are too lazy to tweet the wonderful content you sent them via email, you can make it easy for them by creating a lazy tweet and linking it to a social sharing button.
-Here's one simple way you can do this:
+People are far more likely to take an action if you make it really, really easy for them.
+For recipients out there who are too lazy to tweet the wonderful content you sent them via email, you can make it easy for them by creating what we call a "lazy tweet."

-Go to clicktotweet.com, a free custom tweet link generator.
-Type in your tweet, desired destination URL, and hashtags:
+One simple way to do this?
+Using ClickToTweet, a free custom tweet link generator.
+First, go to ClickToTweet's basic tweet generator.
+Then, type in your tweet, desired (trackable) destination URL, and hashtags:

-Click "Generate Link!" and then grab that link.
-You can link it to your Twitter sharing button.
-Or, if you're segmenting your list by attributes such as "has Twitter" or "topic of recent conversion: social media" (you'll need marketing intelligence software for this), you can even include it in your main email copy, like this:
+Click "Generate New Link," and then grab that link.
+Then you can link it to your Twitter sharing button.
+Or, if you're segmenting your list by attributes such as "has Twitter" or "topic of recent conversion: social media" (you'll need marketing intelligence software like HubSpot for this), you can even include it in your main email copy, like this:

-You can add a little PS at the end of your email copy, such as "Not responsible for your company's social media?
+You can add a little post-script to the end of your email copy, such as "Not responsible for your company's social media?
 Feel free to forward this ebook to a friend or colleague using social media marketing."
-Link the call-to-action to a pre-made email complete with subject and body -- all someone has to do is enter their associates' email addresses and hit send.
+Link the call-to-action to a pre-made email complete with subject and body.
+That way, all someone has to do is enter their associates' email addresses and hit "Send".

 You can highlight text or an image and add the URL via your email tool's rich text editor and then enter a mailto:? link.
 Here's what this looks like: